emwap/stream-paper/paper.md

 data Stream a = Stream (IO (Int -> IO a))
 ~~~

-# Relation to Functional Streams

-The functional representation of streams can be recovered from our
-monadic representation to shed new light on the monadic represenation.
-Consider again the type `M (M a)`.
-The outer and the inner monads are
-the same.
-But they don't have to be.
-We could imagine a representation
-`M (N a)`.
-The monad `M` would be responsible for initializing memory
-while the monad `N` would be reading and writing that memory.
-If we
-forego mutation, we can let `M a` be `(a,s)` and `N a` be `(s ->
-(a,s))`.
-We recognize them as the writer monad and the state
-monad.
-These two monads, when combined, results in the functional
-stream representation.

 # Streams for EDSLs

 Our new monadic representation of streams is a natural fit for